 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralized structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-The mineralisation in the Apron Zone consists of tabular shallow south dipping zones can be drilled from north or south with high intersection angles.
-The Core zone has steeply dipping structures that trend east-west.
-The majority of drill holes are oriented to the south to sample most of the identified structures in the Core Zone an unbiased manner.
-Approximately 40 early drillholes were drilled oriented towards the north, which is sub-parallel to some of the mineralised structures in the Core breccia zone.
+The mineralisation in the Apron Zone consists of tabular shallow south dipping zones which can be drilled from north or south with high intersection angles.
+The Core zone has steeply dipping structures that trend east-west with the northern core vein structures steeply dipping to the south changing progressively towards the south with core veins dipping steeply to the north.
+The majority of the drill-holes are oriented to the north, with vertical and south dipping holes to validate the thickness and grades of the steep veining.
 The Apron Zone is not considered to have any sample bias issues due to the high intersection angles of all the drilling.
-By virtue of is nature as a feeder zone to the Apron mineralisation, the Core Zone has drilling at low intersection angles to the mineralised structures, but account is made for that in the estimation process.
+By virtue of its nature as a feeder zone to the Apron mineralisation, the Core Zone has drilling at low intersection angles to the mineralised structures, but account is made for that in the estimation process.
 Sample security The measures taken to ensure sample security.
 The previous companies that drilled the deposit implemented sample security protocols.
 All samples were transported from site to Perth assay laboratories either by company personnel or by courier.
 All remaining core is stored on site.
 Drill core was taken twice daily from the drill rig, immediately following completion of day shift and night shift respectively.
 For GML/AMPL drill core was transported to the core yard where it was logged and sampled.
 Securely sealed sample bulka-bags were either transported by AMPL staff from the Abra site to Meekatharra for commercial trucking to the laboratory in Perth or trucked directly by GML/AMPL contractors.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
-Mitchell River Group completed an audit of the geological database used for the estimate in October 2019.
-This audit included review and documentation of sampling and geological data integrity.
-No issues have been identified Optiro carried out a review of the sampling and data collection processes during the site visit to Abra and found that the protocols met industry standard with no material issues.
+Mitchell River Group completed an audit of the geological database used for the estimate in February 2021 This audit included review and documentation of sampling and geological data integrity.
+No issues have been identified.
+Optiro carried out a review of the sampling and data collection processes during the site visit to Abra and found that the protocols met industry standard with no material issues.